 Our primary cash needs are for operating expenses, working capital and capital expenditures to support our business.
 We finance our operations primarily through sales of our products and existing cash.
+Beginning in the first quarter of 2023 we also began generating cash through ingredient sales.
+From time to time, we also generate cash from sales of certain fixed assets.

 We raised a total of \$199.5 million from the sale of convertible preferred stock, including through sales of convertible notes which were converted into preferred stock, net of costs associated with such financings.
 In connection with our initial public offering, we sold an aggregate of 11,068,750 shares of our common stock at a public offering price of \$25.00 per share and received approximately \$252.4 million in net proceeds.
 In 2019, we completed a secondary public offering of our common stock in which we sold 250,000 shares and certain selling stockholders sold 3,487,500 shares.
 We sold 250,000 shares of our common stock at a public offering price of \$160.00 per share and received approximately \$37.4 million in net proceeds.

-In 2021, we issued a total of \$1.15 billion in aggregate principal amount of Convertible Notes.
+In 2021, we issued a total of \$1.15 billion in aggregate principal amount of Notes.
 See Note 6, Debt, to the Notes to Unaudited Condensed Consolidated Financial Statements included elsewhere in this report.
 On March 18, 2024, we filed the Shelf Registration Statement with the SEC, which the SEC declared effective on April 12, 2024, in connection with our ATM Program, discussed above.
-As of June 29, 2024, no sales had been made under the Equity Distribution Agreement and the ATM Program's full capacity remained available.
+As of September 28, 2024, no sales had been made under the Equity Distribution Agreement and the ATM Program's full capacity remained available.

-As of June 29, 2024, we had \$144.9 million in unrestricted cash and cash equivalents and \$13.1 million in restricted cash, which was comprised of \$12.6 million to secure the letter of credit to support the development and leasing of our Campus Headquarters and \$0.5 million to secure a letter of credit associated with a third party contract manufacturer in Europe.
-In the three months ended June 29, 2024, the letter of credit associated with the third party contract manufacturer was renegotiated and reduced from \$2.8 million at December 31, 2023 to \$0.5 million at June 29, 2024.
+As of September 28, 2024, we had \$121.7 million in unrestricted cash and cash equivalents and \$13.2 million in restricted cash, which was comprised of \$12.6 million to secure the letter of credit delivered to our landlord as security for the performance of our obligations under the Campus Lease and \$0.6 million to secure a letter of credit associated with a third party contract manufacturer in Europe.
+In the nine months ended September 28, 2024, the letter of credit associated with the third party contract manufacturer was renegotiated and reduced from \$2.8 million at December 31, 2023 to \$0.6 million at September 28, 2024.

-We anticipate that we will seek to raise additional capital in 2024, which may include the issuance of debt or equity securities, including through our ATM Program, subject to our compliance with applicable laws and the applicable requirements of the Equity Distribution Agreement, or securities convertible into or exchangeable for our common stock.
+We anticipate that we will raise additional capital in 2024 and 2025, which may include the issuance of debt or equity securities, including through our New ATM Program, subject to our compliance with applicable laws, the applicable requirements of the New Equity Distribution Agreement and market conditions, or securities convertible into or exchangeable for our common stock.
+However, we cannot assure you that we will be able to successfully raise additional funds for the amounts needed or when needed, or on terms commercially acceptable, if at all.
+See "Liquidity Outlook" above for additional information.